kontena/pharos-docs/tools/pharos.md

 ### Other installation methods

 Sometimes, for example for CI/CD tools, it's necessary to download executables manually.
-You can download Pharos executables from [releases](https://account.kontena.io/downloads).
+You can download Pharos executables from [releases](https://github.com/kontena/pharos-cluster/releases).
 Binaries should work on any recent 64bit MacOS or Linux machine.

 Once downloaded, add the binary location to your `PATH` environment or move the binary to some location already in the `PATH`.
 Remember to also set executable bit on the binary.

-**Note** When using manually downloaded version of `pharos` you must use `pharos-cluster` command instead.

 ## Usage